-Once you open the connection window you need to choose DBMS you are going to backup, and specify your server name and credentials, then press “Test Connection” to make sure everything works smoothly.
+Once you open the connection window you need to choose the DBMS you are going to backup, and specify your server name and credentials, then press “Test Connection” to make sure everything works smoothly.
 Then click “Save & Close” to save the connection.
 Assume you are going to backup your local SQL Server.

 2) Select databases

 Click the gear button in the “Selected Databases” section and select all databases you want to backup.
 Alternatively, you can select “Backup all non-system databases” if you want SQLBackupAndFTP to backup all databases including those that will be added in the future.
 If you need to exclude some databases from such “automatic” backup, add their names in the box below the list.